Basmahallak/Basmahallak/README.md

 - 👋 Hi, I’m Basmahallak
-- ✨ I am a civil engineer graduate from AUB holding a teaching diploma from BAU and a masters degree from LU.
+- 👋 I worked as a math teacher for 5 years but didn't find myself there.- ✨ I am a civil engineer graduate from AUB holding a teaching diploma from BAU and a masters degree from LU.
+- 👋 I worked as a math teacher for 5 years but didn't find myself there.
 - 🌱 I’m currently learning python.
 - 📫 How to reach me (hallakbasma@gmail.com)